saks0106/Data_Analyst_Projects/SQL Project/SQL_Project_README.md

 All the work and the interrogation of the drivers has come up flat as dealing with 428 riders is no joke.
 We'll go ahead and filter out all of the unique riders(passengers) that were on those suspected rides on that horrible day of heist.
-Let's Create a VIEW(Stored Procedure) for our above query
+Let's Create a VIEW for our above query

 ![](https://github.com/saks0106/Data_Analyst_Projects/blob/master/SQL%20Project/ScreenShots/Capture3.PNG)